top of page

 BECCA ROTH

-She is also an improv comedian and has been on house teams at UCB and The PIT in New York City.
-She co-hosts a popular podcast called They Thought I Was You, which re-examines Mary-Kate and Ashley Olsen's careers through a modern day feminist lens.
+She is a seasoned improviser, playing on house teams at UCB and The PIT NYC.
+She co-hosts a popular podcast that re-examines Mary-Kate and Ashley Olsen’s careers - and young women in pop culture in the early 2000s - through a modern day feminist lens.

 She lives in Los Angeles with her disturbingly handsome Australian Shepherd.